 Network troubleshooting

 If you're having network issues, refer to this page to debug various issues.
-If you see inconsistencies in the docs: always trust bin/darkirc/darkirc_config.toml or whichever respective apps' repo config file.
+If you see inconsistencies in the docs: always trust ${DARKFI_REPO}/bin/darkirc/darkirc_config.toml or whichever respective apps' repo config file.
 Documentation updates are a current WIP.

-The default location for config files is ~/.config/darkfi
+The default location for config files is ~/.config/darkfi.

 Common net problems